The best gaming monitors in 2024

 HDR is washed out

-Otherwise, its impressive 128.8% coverage of the DCI-P3 color gamut means it's more than vibrant enough to satisfy you.
-And if you're a huge fan of deep, inky blacks turning every scene into a far more gripping version of itself, you'll fall in love with its Quantum Dot technology.
+Otherwise, its impressive 128.8% coverage of the DCI-P3 color gamut means it's vibrant enough to satisfy even the most color-hungry individuals.
+The deep, inky blacks of its OLED panel will turn every scene into something so immersive you'll never want to look away.
+We have no doubt that most gamers will fall in love with it.

 See our full Alienware 32-inch 4K QD-OLED (AW3225QF) review